The Connections page lists all of the database connections that you have configured for Looker use.

 Though labeled “temp database”, you’ll enter either the database name or schema name — as appropriate for your SQL dialect — that Looker should use to create persistent derived tables.
 You should configure this database or schema ahead of time, with the appropriate write permissions.
 On the Database Configuration Instructions page, select your database dialect to see the instructions for that dialect.

-This setting accepts a cron expression that indicates when Looker should check persistent derived tables (that are based on
+This setting accepts a cron expression that indicates when Looker should check datagroups and persistent derived tables (that are based on

 sql_trigger_value) to be regenerated or dropped.
 The default value of

 */5 * * * * means “check every 5 minutes”.

 For additional details, read our Discourse article about this feature.

 Choose whether or not you want to use SSL encryption to protect data as it passes between Looker and your database.
 SSL is only one option that can be used to protect your data; other secure options are described here.